centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-firewalls-juniper-ssg-snmp.md

 ### SNMP Configuration

-To use this pack, the SNMP service must be properly configured on your ressource.
+The SNMP service must be configured and activated on the host.
 Please refer to the official documentation from the constructor.

 ### Network flow